 Entry Requirements for International Admissions

-Although the majority of pupils attending Berkhamsted are day pupils, we offer the facility to board to overseas students who generally enter at Sixth Form level (aged 16).
+Although the majority of pupils attending Berkhamsted are day pupils, we offer the opportunity to join a small boarding community at the school.

-Berkhamsted Boys may consider applications from international students aged 13 (entering at Year 9) and aged 14 (entering at Year 10) to study at GCSE level.
+Berkhamsted Boys and Berkhamsted Girls may consider applications from international students aged 13 (entering at Year 9) and aged 14 (entering at Year 10) to study at GCSE level.
+To apply for a place to study at our Senior Schools, applications must follow the current day application timelines.
 Berkhamsted Sixth may consider applications from international boys and girls aged 16 (entering at Year 12) to study for two years and completing A-Levels.

 Prospective pupils should contact the Admissions Office if they wish to register at any time.
 Admissions will then advise if a candidate registration form should be completed, along with the non-refundable registration fee.

-Overseas students, once registered, are required to sit a CAT4 test and complete an online form with questions on the subjects they wish to study at A Level under exam conditions through a recognised partner agent, at the nearest British Council office, or at their current school.
-Students will have an interview with the Director of International Admissions.
+Overseas students, once registered, are required to sit a CAT4 test and complete an online form with questions on the subjects they wish to study at GCSE and A Level under exam conditions through a recognised partner agent, at the nearest British Council office, or at their current school.
 A reference from the student’s current school is also required.

 In addition, candidates will be invited to interview with the Headteacher of Berkhamsted Sixth or the Director of International Admissions.

-Progression to Year 13 depends on satisfactory attainment, as determined by the student’s term grades and results across the course of the Lower Sixth year, in addition to the end of year examinations.
+When joining Berkhamsted Sixth, progression to Year 13 depends on satisfactory attainment, as determined by the student’s term grades and results across the course of the Lower Sixth year (Year 12), in addition to the end of year examinations.
 Work ethic, discipline record and contribution to the wider life of the school are also taken into account.

 Entry requirements for UK Admissions